AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 is true if and only if Property holds of Stream.
-The possible values for Property include all of the expressions which may appear on the Options list passesd to open/4, together with the following:
+The possible values for Property include all of the expressions which may appear on the Options list passed to open/4, together with the following:

     input, output, and mode(M),